marckinson/eLogcard-Project/Configuration/API Documentation.md

 | Body		    | {	"username":"","password":"" }              		                |
 | Response   	 	| 	Token 				            |

 #### Registration and Login methods return a token.
-This token has to be passed in every secured methods to be able to use them.
-The token has to be entered in the Header Field with the following syntax: "Bearer + token"
+This token has to be passed in every secured methods (necessary) to be able to use them.
+In the header the  Authorization field has to be fulfilled like this : "Bearer + token"

 #### Secured methods